 1.1.
-The descriptively dual behavior of Picture Noun Anaphors (PNAs)1.1.1.
+The descriptively dual behavior of English Picture Noun Anaphors (PNAs)1.1.1.
 PNAs in possessorless DPs

-In this section, we concentrate on the prototypical case of PNAs, namely reflexives in picture noun phrases that lack a possessor (henceforth possessorless PNAs), and we show that descriptively, they are neither uniformly plain anaphors as implied by the Chomskian theory, nor uniformly exempt anaphors as implied by predicate-based theories, but exhibit a dual behavior.
-Recall that by plain anaphors, we mean anaphors that standardly obey Condition A and by exempt anaphors, anaphors that seem to disobey Condition A; as we will see, the content of these terms thus depends on the definition of Condition A, and the bulk of our argumentation challenging the earlier literature will consist in finding a way of defining Condition A and exemption independently in order to avoid any circularity.
+In this section, we concentrate on the prototypical case of PNAs, namely reflexives in picture noun phrases that lack a possessor (henceforth possessorless PNAs).
+We show that, descriptively speaking, they are neither uniformly plain anaphors as implied by the Chomskian theory, nor uniformly exempt anaphors as implied by predicate-based theories, but in fact exhibit a dual behavior.
+Recall that by plain anaphors, we mean anaphors that standardly obey Condition A and by exempt anaphors, anaphors that seem to disobey Condition A; as we will see, the content of these terms thus depends on the definition of Condition A. The bulk of our argumentation challenging the earlier literature will therefore consist in independently determining the scope of Condition A and conditions on exemption.

 1.1.1.1.
-Possessorless PNAs as exempt under the classical view of exemption
+Exceptional distributional properties of possessorless PNAs